Daily Energy Budget

 - Profile blending: ramps from default to learned over time (internal, not shown in UI).

-- Price shaping (optional): reweights remaining buckets based on today's prices.
+- Price shaping (optional): shifts remaining allowance between the effective floor and cap based on today's prices.

 The plan is a cumulative curve.
-The current bucket's planned kWh is turned into a daily soft limit for that hour, and the planner uses the effective soft limit (smaller of hourly and daily).
+The current bucket's planned kWh is turned into a daily pace for that hour, and the planner uses the tighter of the hourly capacity pace and daily pace.

 Interaction With Other Features

 - Hourly capacity limit (hard cap): Always enforced.
 Daily budget never bypasses it.
-Only projected breaches of this hourly hard-cap budget trigger emergency shortfall alarms.
+Only projected breaches of this hourly hard-cap budget trigger urgent manual-action Flows.

-- Daily soft limit: Combined with the hourly soft limit by taking the smaller limit.
+- Daily pace: Combined with the hourly pace by taking the tighter limit.
 Never triggers emergency alarms.

 - Budget-exempt devices: Skipped by daily-budget control, but still visible in real usage and still managed by hourly capacity protection.